-When a student is unable to contact instructors about an absence because of hospitalization or incapacitation, the Office of the Dean of Student Life can send by email an emergency notification to instructors.
+When a student is unable to contact instructors about an absence because of hospitalization or incapacitation, the Office of Student Life can send by email an emergency notification to instructors.

-When you receive an emergency notification from the Office of the Dean of Student Life, you may consider writing to the student to let them know what you will need from them when they return.
+When you receive an emergency notification from the Office of Student Life, you may consider writing to the student to let them know what you will need from them when they return.

 An emergency notification IS:

-- An e-mail notification from the Dean of Student Life or Student Care Team to a student's faculty members and academic advisers that is sent to the student, as well.
+- An e-mail notification from the Office of Student Life to a student's faculty members and academic advisers that is sent to the student, as well.

 - An announcement of an emergency situation that has taken a student away from campus/classes (their own hospitalization, assault, accident, death in the family, etc.).